camunda/vault-dump-kv2/README.md

 Dump your [Hashicorp Vault](https://www.vaultproject.io/) KV version 2 secrets engine contents to a file.
 Inspired by [vault-backup](https://github.com/shaneramey/vault-backup) but updated to work with KV version 2 only.
 Not guaranteed to be consistent.

 *Note*: if you are looking for a more mature tool, go for https://github.com/jonasvinther/medusa!
+Or have a look at https://github.com/kir4h/rvault :)

 ## Environment Variables